Hello and welcome to the podcast of the Lotus Eaters episode 1227 for Monday the 11th of August 2025.

 It's important.

-Restore points it out.
+Restore point it out.

-Everyone should join Restore or at least follow them on there.
+Everyone should join restore or at least follow them on there.

 Absolutely.